 A textual representation of a change.
 A diff shows which lines were changed and how, plus a few lines of surrounding context on either side.
-A developer who is already familiar with some code can usually read a diff against that code and understand what the change did, and even spot bugs.
+A developer who is already familiar with some code can usually read a diff against that code and understand what the change did, and often even spot bugs.

-Branches offer a way to isolate different lines of development from each other.
-For example, a branch can be used for experimental development that would be too destabilizing for the main trunk.
-Or conversely, a branch can be used as a place to stabilize a new release.
-During the release process, regular development would continue uninterrupted in the main branch of the repository; meanwhile, on the release branch, no changes are allowed except those approved by the release managers.
+Conversely, a branch can also be used as a safely isolated place in which to stabilize a new release.
+During the release process, regular development — that is, frequent integration of development branches — would continue uninterrupted in the main branch; meanwhile, on the release branch, no changes are allowed except those approved by the release managers.
 This way, making a release needn't interfere with ongoing development work.
-See the section called “Use branches to avoid bottlenecks” later in this chapter for a more detailed discussion of branching.
+See the section called “Use Branches to Avoid Bottlenecks” for a more detailed discussion of branching.

 What happens when two people try to make different changes to the same place in the code.
 All version control systems automatically detect conflicts, and notify at least one of the humans involved that their changes conflict with someone else's.
 It is then up to that human to resolve the conflict, and to communicate that resolution to the version control system.

 To undo an already-committed change to the software.
 The undoing itself is a versioned event, and is usually done by asking the version control system to reverse the change(s) in questions, rather than by manually making the edits and committing them.